omariosouto/wp-letscode/readme.md

 ## Get Started

+0. First of all, install the plugin: `npm i -g wp-letscode`

-1. First, create a project with: `wp-letscode g my-new-site`
+1. After install, create a project with: `wp-letscode g my-new-site`
 2. After create a project, access the folder created and run: `wp-letscode run`

 > At this moment, 3 docker containers will be created (one with **php and your site**, one with **mysql** and another with **phpmyadmin**) and you will be able to access: http://localhost:8080/